scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 methods and how robust analogues compare.

 As mentioned, computational notebooks that run in the cloud offer a unique solution to learning beyond that of static textbooks and documentation.
-Since narration, visualization, widgets (e.g., buttons, slider bars), and code can all be experienced in a ready-to-go compute environment, learning can be interactive and exploratory—with no overhead related local environment setup.
+Learning can be interactive and exploratory since narration, visualization, widgets (e.g., buttons, slider bars), and code can all be experienced in a ready-to-go compute environment—with no overhead related to local environment setup.

 As a compendium to Hypothesize, and a resource for understanding and teaching robust statistics in general, the `robust statistics simulator <https://github.com/Alcampopiano/robust_statistics_simulator)>`_